NRSG - Nursing

 NRSG 619 Advanced Primary Care Skills and Procedures: 2 Credits (1 Lec, 1 Lab)

-PREREQUISITE: NRSG 601 and NRSG 602.
-This graduate nursing course focuses on introducing skills and procedures that are commonly used within the primary care setting by the advanced practice registered nurse.
-These skills will enhance didactic content that is presented in the primary care series.
-This course will focus specifically on skills that are needed for the Family/Individual Nurse Practitioner Student.
-It will include didactic content and culminate in a 3-day hands-on skills lab held on the Bozeman campus
+PREREQUISITE: NRSG 601, NRSG 602.
+(F, Sp) This course introduces primary care skills and procedures commonly used by APRNs.
+These skills enhance didactic content presented in the primary care series culminating in a 3-day hands-on skills lab held on the Bozeman campus

 NRSG 620 Adv Pharm II: 3 Credits (3 Lec)